PSD2 and SCA Compliance

 What is PSD2?

 The European Union's second Payment Services Directive (PSD2) is an EU-wide initiative to provide increased security for online shopping through a process called Strong Customer Authentication (SCA).
-Once PSD2 goes into effect, shoppers with European Union credit cards may be asked to confirm their identity before checking out with FastSpring.
-It is important to keep in mind that only certain transactions are eligible for PSD2.
+It is designed to reduce fraud and make online payments more secure.
+Now that PSD2 has gone into effect, shoppers with European Union credit cards may be asked to confirm their identity before checking out with FastSpring.

-FastSpring will ensure that only shoppers attempting an eligible transaction will experience SCA, and only when required.
-For transactions that are not eligible for PSD2, nothing will change in the customer experience.
-Here are some important considerations about eligible transactions:
+FastSpring ensures that only shoppers attempting an eligible transaction experience SCA, and only when required.
+For transactions that are not eligible for PSD2, nothing changes in the customer experience.

-How is FastSpring Preparing for the Strong Customer Authentication Requirement?
+FastSpring Compliance for the Strong Customer Authentication Requirement

-As a Merchant of Record, FastSpring is actively working with our network of payment issuers, acquirers, and processors to ensure we implement the required changes in the optimal way.
-We are developing a solution that limits the disruption to the customer experience and maximizes conversion rates and transaction success rates while meeting the requirements and sharing the benefits of the directive.
+As a Merchant of Record, FastSpring actively works with our network of payment issuers, acquirers, and processors to ensure we have achieved the optimal implementation of the required changes.
+We developed a solution that limits disruption to the customer experience, maximizes conversion rates and transaction success rates, meets the requirements, and shares the benefits of the directive.